thinktecture/basta-2019-spring-mba-ws/README.md

    - [🐦 Twitter](https://twitter.com/ThorstenHans)
    - [✉️ Mail](mailto:thorsten.hans@thinktecture.com)

+### Environment Setup

+All required infrastructure is created using [HashiCorp's Terraform](https://terraform.io).
+The source can be found in the [src/terraform](./src/terraform) directory.
+If you're new to Terraform checkout [Thorsten's guide on Terraform](https://thns.io/terraform-guide).
 ### Frontend

 All source code regarding frontend can be found in the [src/frontend](./src/frontend/) directory.